 Shareholders need to decide on various business insurance options, one of which is workers’ compensation.
 It’s advisable to take out general liability insurance, and industry-specific insurance, such as malpractice coverage.
 The Alaska Department of Labor and Workforce Development can guide you in the right direction, or you may wish to consult a licensed insurance agent for personal advice.

 To open a business bank account, you’ll need a few pieces of paperwork, all of which are outlined above.
 Most importantly, you’ll need your federal tax ID number.

 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or looking to register a domain, our goal is to help you stay on the road to success.
 Check out our services, and contact us today to see how we can help you grow your company.

 You need to complete your Articles of Incorporation and file these documents before launching your corporation.
-The filing fee costs $250, which you’ll need to incorporate into the budget of your new venture.
+You’ll need to pay a filing fee, which you’ll need to incorporate into the budget of your new venture.
+Note that fees change over time, so you should check the Alaska Division of Corporations, Business, and Professional Licensing website for the most recent fee schedule.
 Payments are accepted by check or credit card.
 There might be a few other fees when setting up your Alaska professional corporation, which can include anything from biennial reports to compliance certificates.